-A PhD or PsyD in Conflict Resolution is the highest qualification in the field of alternative dispute resolution.
+A PhD in Social Science with a specialization in Conflict Resolution is the highest qualification in the field of alternative dispute resolution.
 These doctoral degrees open doors to high-level careers in academic scholarship and professional mediation.
 Completing them can seem like a daunting process; most take from four to seven years to complete, depending on your pace.

 A Guide to the PhD and PsyD in Conflict Resolution

 Conflict resolution is a relatively new social science discipline drawing on insights from psychology, law, sociology, political science, and public administration.
 Many university programs classify conflict resolution as a sub-discipline of peace and conflict studies, which explores conflict in contexts ranging from interpersonal disputes to international diplomacy.